Menu Close

 Full-Time Tribunal Member

-Following an internship at the Legal Resources Centre in Durban, South Africa, Mr. Carmody returned to BC and practised family, labour and employment law at two small Vancouver law firms.
+Following an internship at the Legal Resources Centre in Durban, South Africa, Mr. Carmody returned to BC and practised family, labour and employment law at 2 small Vancouver law firms.

-Before his appointment to the CRT in 2019, Mr. Carmody spent five years as an adjudicator and mediator at the BC Employment Standards Branch.
+Before his appointment to the CRT in 2019, Mr. Carmody spent 5 years as an adjudicator and mediator at the BC Employment Standards Branch.

 Full-Time Tribunal Member